sagemath/sage/src/doc/en/installation/index.rst

   - To use Sage in a Jupyter notebook, it is convenient to use Visual Studio Code.
     See :ref:`sec-launching-vscode-wsl`.

+  We recommend this installation method in particular to users who are already familiar with Linux or Windows Subsystem for Linux.
+It is also a good choice if you want to have a persistent Sage installation for use in several projects.

 Linux
 =====